Commodore Recruitment Program

-The Office of Undergraduate Admissions depends on Vanderbilt alumni to help identify and recruit talented high school students for possible admission to Vanderbilt from around the globe.
-Simply put, the more active our alumni, the farther the reach of the admissions office.
+The Office of Undergraduate Admissions depends on Vanderbilt alumni to help identify and recruit talented high school students from around the globe and share information about Vanderbilt.
+The more active our alumni, the farther the reach of the admissions office.
 As we continue to seek a diverse population of academically talented students, we invite you to join Commodore Recruitment Programs (CoRPs) in this exciting and important endeavor.

 There are several ways to get involved with CoRPs: interviewing, college fairs, and speaking engagements.
-You can learn more about these activities by scrolling down and reading about how you can get involved.
+To learn more about these activities, scroll down and read about how to get involved.

-CoRPs Interviewing allows students who have applied for admission to Vanderbilt to meet with an alumnus who has lived the Commodore experience to learn more about life and academics at Vanderbilt.
-CoRPs interviewing allows the Office of Undergraduate Admissions to reach many more students in a one-on-one setting than would otherwise be possible.
-In the current era of increasingly competitive selective admissions, adding a personalized perspective of Vanderbilt becomes even more important to our mission of recruiting a highly diverse group of talented students.
-After each interview, the alumni interviewer submits a report to the Office of Undergraduate Admissions which becomes part of the applicant's admission file; these reports are evaluative in nature and can be helpful in the admissions process.
+CoRPs Interviews allow students who have applied to Vanderbilt to meet with a Vanderbilt alumnus/a, and learn more about life and academics at Vanderbilt.
+Through CoRPs interviews the Office of Undergraduate Admissions reaches many more students in a one-on-one setting than would otherwise be possible.
+With highly selective admissions, adding a personalized perspective of Vanderbilt becomes even more important to our mission to recruit a highly diverse group of talented students.
+After each interview, the alumnus/a submits a report to the Office of Undergraduate Admissions which is added to the applicant's admission file.
+These reports are evaluative in nature and can be helpful in the admissions process.

 CoRPs College Fairs

-CoRPS speaking engagements allow alumni volunteers to talk about their experiences with Vanderbilt University at various recruitment functions throughout the year.
-Both Vanderbilt alumni and parents of a current Vanderbilt student may participate in CoRPs speaking engagements.
-Every August the Office of Undergraduate Admissions hosts the Vanderbilt Road Show, a 90-minute information session held in approximately 60 cities across the country for prospective students and their families.
-Then in April, Vanderbilt hosts receptions in cities around the world for admitted students.
-At both of these events, we invite CoRPs members to speak briefly about their Vanderbilt experiences and to field questions.
+CoRPS speaking engagements allow alumni to talk about their experiences at Vanderbilt University at various recruitment functions throughout the year.
+Vanderbilt alumni and parents of a current Vanderbilt student may participate in CoRPs speaking engagements.
+For example, each summer the Office of Undergraduate Admissions hosts the Vanderbilt Road Show, a 90-minute information session held in approximately 70 cities across the country for prospective students and their families.
+Vanderbilt also hosts receptions in cities around the world for admitted students in April.
+CoRPs members are invited to speak briefly about their experiences at Vanderbilt and to field questions.

-- Enjoys meeting with prospective students from diverse backgrounds
+- Enjoy meeting with prospective students from diverse backgrounds

 - Treat every prospective student with respect and sensitivity